 Massachusetts H.B.
 1513 would make it a crime to disseminate a nude or sexually explicit image of another person if one knows or should have known the person depicted did not consent.

-Connecticut H.B.
-6921 would make it a crime to disseminate a nude or sexually explicit photo without the consent of the person depicted and if the person knew that the person depicted understood the picture would remain private.
+Michigan S.B.
+508 would make it a crime to disseminate a nude or sexually explicit image of another person without consent and if the person depicted had a reasonable expectation of privacy.

 Alabama H.B.
 8 would require any website to remove arrest photos within 30 days of a request if the person was not convicted.

 Alabama H.B.
 153 would impose a 30% tax on material that is legally obscene for adults and “adult novelty items.”
 “Adult novelty items” is defined to include “material that is sexually oriented in nature.”

 Alabama S.B.
 197 would create a right of publicity in a person’s “indicia of identity.”
 There is an exception for expressive works, but for expressive works that are “a replica as to constitute a copy,” the exception is contingent on the use being protected by the U.S. and Alabama Constitutions.

 Alaska H.B.
 127 would narrow the state’s “harmful to minors” law as applied to the internet to limit it to distribution to a minor under 16 years old and if the adult is reckless about the minor’s age.
 It is companion to S.B.
 72.